wp-plugins/wp-clean-up-optimizer/readme.txt

 It allows you to optimize your WordPress database without phpMyAdmin.

+###IMPORTANT: If you think you found a bug in WP Clean Up Optimizer or have any problem or question concerning WP Mail Bank, do not hesitate to contact us at [support@tech-banker.com](mailto:support@tech-banker.com).

+***August 18, 2014: We're happy to announce that WP Clean Up Optimizer reached 100+ plugin downloads in only 1 week.
+We frequently receive positive feedback from people using our WP Mail Bank Plugin for WordPress.
+Thanks so much for your support!***
 ### WP Clean Up Optimizer is now available in the following Languages

 * Albanian (sq_AL)